practicalli/spacemacs/why-spacemacs/layers.md

 | **dotspacemacs/user-config** | Add your own customisation here                                                                                                                                                                                   |

 > ####Info::Example .spacemacs configuration
-> Review the authors [current .spacemacs configuration file](https://gist.github.com/jr0cket/2cbe91668b904c5a42a8f08a583e9242) for examples of changes and the [dotfile configuration](http://spacemacs.org/doc/DOCUMENTATION.html#dotfile-configuration) section of the Spacemacs documentation for a complete overview.
+> Review the authors [current .spacemacs.d/init.el configuration file]({{ book.P9ISpacemacsD }}) for examples of changes and the [dotfile configuration](http://spacemacs.org/doc/DOCUMENTATION.html#dotfile-configuration) section of the Spacemacs documentation for a complete overview.

 ## Opening and reloading the configuration file